-Eggplant Caponata is an Italian sauce that originated in the beautiful region of Sicily, where the sun shines and eggplant and tomatoes can be grown happily.
+Eggplant Caponata is an Italian sauce that originated in the beautiful region of Sicily, where the sun shines and eggplant and fresh tomatoes can be grown happily.
 It is a traditional dish and as such, the recipe changes from village to village and from family to family, but it always maintains that one spectacular ingredient.

 Eggplant is an excellent source of vitamins and minerals and it is said to help with digestion.

 But this is not all; Eggplant has been linked to increased brain function, improved bone and heart health, assistance with cholesterol levels, improved skin appearance… and so many others.

 Although eggplant originated in India, it has spread so much across Europe I can’t think of a Mediterranean nation that doesn’t enjoy it one way or another, which is great as this vegetable is considered to be a superfood, being low in calories and rich in nutrients, such as dietary fibers, Vitamin B and potassium.

 ~~ If you love eggplant and would like a taste of India, try out this EGGPLANT CURRY RECIPE | BAGARA BAINGAN

 How to cook caponata?